 If a child or volunteer has suspected symptoms of Covid-19, they will be sent home and must follow the Government guidance for households with possible Covid-19 infection.
 This includes self-isolation and taking a Covid-19 test.
 See: https://www.gov.uk/government/publications/covid-19-stay-at-home-guidance/stay-at-home-guidance-for-households-with-possible-coronavirus-covid-19-infection

-Most suspected cases of Covid-19 turn out to be negative, so Lighthouse will remain open unless or until advised otherwise by the local Health Protection Team, but parents and volunteers will be informed, especially those in high risk groups.
+Lighthouse will remain open until advised otherwise by the local Health Protection Team, but parents and volunteers will be informed, especially those in high risk groups.

 If children or volunteers experience any symptoms of Covid-19 they must not attend the Lighthouse until all symptoms have passed and they feel well.

-We will take the following steps to reduce the risk of catching or spreading Covid-19 at Lighthouse
+We will assess in each of these areas to reduce the risk of catching or spreading Covid-19 at Lighthouse

 Telephone 0344 225 3861